The Monstera Pinnatipartita Grow and Care

 It contains oxalate crystals in its leaves and sap and this can cause irritation to the skin, eyes, and mouth of the pet or child.

 Overwatering your Pinnatipartita causes the most problems to the exotic plant.
-Here are a few common pests and diseases of the Pinnatipartita plant;
+Here are a few common issues you might spot when growing Pinnatipartita plant;

 • Brown leaves